ibm-cloud-docs/satellite/ts-locations/debug-location.md

 **Steps to resolve**

+One or more hosts in your locations has Network Time Protocol (NTP) issues that must be resolved.

+To test NTP on your hosts:
+1. SSH into a host that is attached to your location but that is not assigned to any resources.

+    You can only SSH into the machine if you did not assign the host to a cluster, or if the assignment failed.
+Otherwise, {{site.data.keyword.satelliteshort}} disables the ability to log in to the host via SSH for security purposes.
+You can [remove the host](/docs/satellite?topic=satellite-hosts#host-remove) and reload the operating system to restore the ability to SSH into the machine.
+    {: note}

-One or more hosts in your locations has NTP issues.
-Verify that your NTP solution is working as expected (e.g. ensure that running `date +%s` on your hosts does not differ from the actual time by more than 3 minutes)
+2. Ensure that the time that is reported by the host does not differ from the actual time by more than 3 minutes.
+If the time differs by more than 3 minutes, verify your NTP solution with your infrastructure provider.
+    ```
+    date +%s
+    ```
+    {: pre}

+3. Repeat these steps to identify any hosts that have NTP issues.

 ## R0047: Location health checking
 {: #R0047}